The Days of Dirt and Dust; back in the day, East Coast Motocross

 Surely, in my opinion, Barry Higgins was the best the East Coast had to offer.
 With many young upstarts, Jimmy Weinert, and Sonny DeFeo ( son of Sal, owner of the famous Ghost Motorcycles, in Port Washington, N. Y. Ghost Motorcycles was also the sponsor of Barry Higgins.

-As I watched Thunder Valley I watched a very young rider Justin Cooper, from Long Island, this prompted me to tell this history of Dirt and Dust.
+As I watched Thunder Valley I watched a very young rider Justin Cooper,

 I step out on a limb, and say Justin Cooper is the best first-time rookie I have ever seen!